chez14/indonesian-standards/docs/2-ktp/README.md

 with following components:

 - First 6 digits are called as *kode wilayah* (Regional Codes). \
-  This notes where the KTP issued from.
+  This notes where the ID issued from.
 The standard of this code can be checked on [`01-regional-codes`](./../1-regional-codes/).

-- Next 6 digits are date of birth with date notes the sex of the ID holder. \
+- Next 6 digits are date of birth with date of month section also notes the sex of the ID holder. \
-  DoB Format are: `YYMMDD` with following details:
+  DoB Format are: `DDMMYY` with following details:
-  - `YY` is the last 2 digits of birth year. \
+  - `DD` is the date of month from the birth date, and add 40 if the holder's sex is female. \
-    i.e 19**98** = 98; 20**44** = 44.
+    i.e Killua's birth date is 7th July 1987, the DoB section of the NIK will be 070787.
+Mariya's birth date is 25th September 1988, so the DoB section will be **65**0988 (25 + 40 = 65).
   - `MM` is the month of the birth date, padded with zero for month before October. \
     i.e 03 for March, 01 for January, 10 for October, etc.
-  - `DD` is the day of month from the birth date, and add 40 if the holder's sex is female. \
+  - `YY` is the last 2 digits of birth year. \
-    i.e Killua Zoldyck's birth date is 7th July 1987, the DoB section of the NIK will be 870707.
-Mariya's birth date is 25th September 1988, so the DoB section will be 8809**65** (25 + 40 = 65).
+    i.e 19**98** = 98; 20**44** = 44.

 - Next 4 digits are actual unique identifier for each holder, consisting of 4 digits of number.